SaDs3c/sadmap/README.md

 # sadmap
 A network scanner and mapper

-Its all going to be dependent on the golang net module
+Its all going to be dependent on the [golang net package](https://pkg.go.dev/net)